Principal Care Management in North Carolina.

 NC Medicaid

 Medicare covers PCM under the same framework as CCM.
-NC Medicaid provides full supplementary coverage.
+NC Medicaid provides partial supplementary coverage.

 Billing Requirements